bewatts/motion-icebox/README.md

 Wish you could see what your objects' state are at any given time?

+**Enter Icebox!**

+Icebox presents a simple key/value store for your rubymotion debugging needs.

-Enter Icebox:  Freeze an object!
+Freeze an object!
 Extract it later!
 Examine what your objects are doing at a given time!

 Icebox Deep duplicates your objects if possible.
 If not, it makes a clone.

-##Methods
+##API

 ```
     Icebox.freeze(object, :tag) # => freezes your object in memory at it's given state